bachya/regenmaschine/README.rst

 Authentication Caching
 ----------------------

-Although there doesn't appear to be a limit to the number of times RainMachine will allow authentication to occur, for speed/efficiency, it is often desirable to use the same credentials long-term.
+Although there doesn't appear to be a limit to the number of times RainMachine™ will allow authentication to occur, for speed/efficiency, it is often desirable to use the same credentials long-term.
 The :code:`auth` object can be dumped and saved: